poloclub/bluff/README.md

+# Bluff

-## Bluff: Interactively Deciphering Adversarial Attacks on Deep Neural Networks
+Bluff is an interactive system for deciphering adversarial attacks on Deep Neural Networks (DNNs).